Artnoc1/mobile-docs/github-workflow.md

 - `wip` - work in progress; usually applied to pull requests that are not ready for review

+## Pull Requests

+To distinguish a _release_ pull request from an ordinary pull requests and thus make the life of reviewers a bit easier, the author should add the `release` label to the pull request.

 ## Further documentation

 For more detailed information on how to submit changes through pull request, how to structure commits, and the branching model we use, please check the following links.